Pareto Optimization for Subset Selection with Dynamic Cost Constraints: Experimental Investigations

 Note that the random cost is similar to the cardinality constraint in Section~\ref{sec:InfMax} since it considers each node despite the structure of the graph.
 In other words, the increase in fitness value occurred by adding a specific node is independent of the rise in the cost.
 Adding a node that covers lots of other nodes, however, is always expensive when we consider the outdegree cost.
 Thus, we expect better results from the greedy approaches when the random constraint is considered.

+The results of 6 different approaches in terms of mean, standard deviation and statistical test are shown in Tables~\ref{tbl:MC-GGA} and~\ref{tbl:MC-EAMC}.
 Generally observing the results in Table 2, AdGGA performed worse than GGA in most of the cases.
 It should be noticed that its inability to trace the best solution is already proven in Section~\ref{sec:AdGGA}.
 However, the results confirm that in comparison with the evolutionary approaches, AdGGA's greedy behavior is still beneficial in the environment that the frequency of changes is high.
-On the other hand, we have EAMC that has the worst performance among the other iterative algorithms.
+On the other hand, in Table 3, we have EAMC that has the worst performance among the other iterative algorithms in most of the cases.
 It does not statistically outperform any of the algorithms in our experiments.
 Considering the random cost, it achieves a lower mean of partial error only in the smaller benchmark and $\tau=45000$.
 While 45000 is still significantly less than the proven theoretical expected time $O(n^3)$, EAMC cannot compete with the other algorithms.
 The situation becomes a bit better with the outdegree cost.
 Although it is still unable to outperform the others, the mean of its partial offline error becomes lower than AdGGA's in $\tau=15000$.
 The reason for such a poor performance is how EAMC compares solutions to keep them in the population.
-Despite the fact that its approach guarantees the polynomial size of the population, it increases the chance of storing a bad solution only because no better solution with the same size has been found yet.
+Despite the fact that its approach guarantees the polynomial size of the population, keeping a solution only because no better solution with the same size has been found increases the chance of storing a bad solution.
 Hence, it needs more time to prepare its population for the next dynamic change.
 In the following, we compare the performance of the rest of the algorithms in detail.